unobatbayar/algorithms/README.md

   <sub> Built by <a href="https://www.twitter.com/unobatbayar">unobatbayar</a> for learning and sharing.  </sub>
 </div>

-Please feel free to contribute, complete and add more algorithms and data-structures here by simpling forking the project and making a pull request.

 #### Sorting algorithms
  - [X] Bubble sort
  - [X] Bucket sort